Promote staff wellness

 What's it about?

 Education can be a stressful and emotionally demanding field, perhaps now more than ever.
-School staff may juggle many roles as they support students in moving forward.
+School staff may juggle many roles as they support students.

 This strategy taps into what works to make schools healthier workplaces.
 These are subtle but important actions that can boost mental wellness among school staff, and sometimes among students too.